Rsantct/pe.audio.sys/pe.audio.sys/doc/20_Reference SPL calibration.md

 In order to correctly apply a loudness compensantion curve, you'll need to adjust properly the LU offset control slider as discussed above.

-The default compensation curves provided under the share/eq folder on pe.audio.sys are calibrated for 83 dBC subjective listenong level, so they are adequate for your 76 dBC calibrated system, because of the needed subjetive room volume compensation as discussed above.
+The default compensation curves provided under the share/eq folder on pe.audio.sys are calibrated for 83 dBC subjective listenong level, so they are adequate for your 76 dBC calibrated system, because of the subjetive room volume needed compensation.